-Discipline: Media Arts Artistic Process: Connecting Anchor Standard 11: Relate a context to deepen understanding works with soci etal, cultural and historical Process Component: Relate Enduring Understanding: Me relating them to their purposes r understood and produced by Essential Question: How doe values?
-How does investigating understanding and work? · · · · · · · · · · · · · · · · · · · 6 th (MA:Cn11.1.6) 7 th (MA:C n11.1.7) 8 th (MA:Cn11.1.8) a.
+Discipline: Media Arts Artistic Process: Connecting Anchor Standard 11: Relate artistic ideas and works with societal, cultural and historical context to deepen understanding.
+Process Component: Relate Enduring Understanding : Media artworks and ideas are better understood and produced by relating them to their purposes, values, and various contexts.
+Essential Question : How does media arts relate to its various contexts, purposes, and values?
+How does investigating these relationships inform and deepen the media artist's understanding and work?
+6 th (MA:Cn11.1.6) 7 th (MA:C n11.1.7) 8 th (MA:Cn11.1.8) a.
 Research and show how media artworks and ideas relate to personal life, and social, community, and cultural situations, such as personal identity, history, and entertainment. a.
-Research an how media artv ideas relate to situations, purp values, such as vocations, and vorks and various oses and s community, a.
+Research an how media artw ideas relate to situations, purp values, such as vocations, and vorks and various oses and s community, a.
 Demonstrate and explain how media artworks and ideas relate to various contexts, purposes, and values, such as democracy, environment, and connecting people and places. b.
 Analyze and interact appropriately with media arts tools and environments, considering fair use and copyright, ethics, and media literacy. b.
-Analyze and interact with me and environme considering cop media literacy, media. edia arts tools nts, pyright, ethics, b.
+Analyze and interact with me and environmer considering cop media literacy, media. edia arts tools nts, pyright, ethics, b.
 Analyze and responsibly interact with media arts tools, environments, legal, and technological contexts, considering ethics, media literacy, social media, and virtual worlds.

-Dissiplines Music Autistic Dusses Cussies Discipline: Music Artistic Process: Creating
+Discipline: Music Artistic Process: Creating